-The Science Department at Chorlton High School is outstanding, and an excellent base to begin your training and teaching career.
+The Science Departments at our partnership schools are outstanding, and an excellent base to begin your training and teaching career.
 There is a mix of recently qualified and extremely experienced staff within the department, with specialisms in Chemistry, Biology and Physics.
 The subject mentors for Biology are outstanding practitioners.

 How will the course be assessed?